opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 #.
 Configure your ADT plugin

+   .. important:: ADT plugin settings are workspace-dependent.
+So you have to repeat this step each time when you create a new workspace.

    Once you have created a new workspace, you have to point the ADT plugin to the Android SDK directory.
 This setting is stored in workspace metadata, as result this step is required each time when you are creating new workspace for Android development.
 See `Configuring the ADT Plugin
    <http://developer.android.com/sdk/eclipse-adt.html#configuring>`_ document for the original instructions from *Google*.